buttercloud/slate/source/index.html.md

 }
 ```
 > Custom fields are dynamically configured by the client and change depending on their site's configuration.

+> The `background_check_result` field is only available for sites configured with Verified Volunteers Integration (https://www.verifiedvolunteers.com/)

 ### HTTP Request